Skip to main content

 Define success and failure

 Where relevant, define what does not count as a success alongside what does.
-This reduces ambiguity for edge cases and partial outcomes.
+This reduces ambiguity for builders writing the function logic that calls write_metric.
 For example, an authentication metric might specify:

 • Success: the caller provided their name and date of birth, and the system confirmed a match